China's Baidu sacks eight in criminal investigation

 Baidu has more than 180 employees at director level, and like many tech companies in China has departments dedicated to uncovering corporate malpractice.

-Like Baidu, Alibaba Group Holding Ltd, Tencent Holdings Ltd and Huawei Technologies Co Ltd, some of China's most internationally prominent tech firms, all have internal investigations departments.
+Like Baidu, Alibaba Group Holding Ltd, Tencent Holdings Ltd and Huawei Technologies Co Ltd [HWT.UL], some of China's most internationally prominent tech firms, all have internal investigations departments.

 In January, Huawei said that between 4,000 and 5,000 employees had come forward to admit misconduct as part of a company-wide crackdown on corruption.